MicrosoftDocs/biztalk-docs/biztalk/core/a-bts-mime-error-was-encountered-when-attempting-to-decode-an-as2-message.md

 ---
 description: "Learn more about: A BTS MIME error was encountered when attempting to decode an AS2 message"
-title: "A BTS MIME error was encountered when attempting to decode an AS2 message | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "A BTS MIME error was encountered when attempting to decode an AS2 message" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
-ms.reviewer: ""

 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 65cb5ece-78e4-4b83-b126-4d8c588b2c61
-caps.latest.revision: 13
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # A BTS MIME error was encountered when attempting to decode an AS2 message
 ## Details